flex-protocol/sui-flex-swap/README.md

 #### In-Game AMM Functionality

-- **Decomposition**: Players can break down composite products (ERC-1155) into their base resources (ERC-20) directly within the AMM.
+- **Decomposition**: Composite products (ERC-1155) can be broken down into their base resources (ERC-20) directly within the AMM.
 The system uses predefined recipes stored on-chain to manage this process.

-- **Combination**: Players can also combine resources to craft new products.
-The AMM will automatically guide them through available crafting options based on the resources they deposit.
+- **Combination**: Combine resources into products.
+The AMM will automatically craft the product based on the resources deposited after the decomposed resources are traded.

-- **Single Interface for Trading**: Players interact with one interface to trade, craft, and decompose items.
+- **Single Interface for Trading**: Players interact with one interface to trade items with same root resources.
 The AMM handles all the logic behind the scenes, ensuring a smooth user experience.

 - **Island-Owned AMMs**: Each island in the game will have its own AMM, controlled by the island owner.
 This setup allows for custom rules, fees, and economic strategies tailored to each island’s needs.

 #### Resource Liquidity Management

 - **Minimum Pool Requirements**: To maintain stability, the AMM enforces minimum resource levels.
-This ensures that key resources are always available, preventing issues during decompositions and trades.
+This ensures that key resources are always available, preventing issues during decompositions, combination and trades.

-- **Customizable Rules**: Island owners can configure their AMM to suit their strategy, including setting which items can be crafted or decomposed and determining trade fees.
+- **Customizable Rules**: Island owners can configure their AMM to suit their strategy.

 #### Some Benefits